Simple DIY Chocolate Easter Egg Decorating

 Quickly sprinkle all over with your hundreds and thousands.
 Put a plate underneath to catch the excess but be warned, these little blighters are surprisingly bouncy and will go EVERYWHERE!

-You can use different colours to get a different look.
+You can use different colours of sprinkles to get a different look.
 For this blue heart I painted the chocolate heart just a little bit bigger which I think I prefer.

 Personalised Creme Eggs

-As my Easter egg boxes came with creme eggs I decided to have a go at decorating them as well, this time with a little personalisation.
+As my Easter egg boxes came with small sized creme eggs I decided to have a go at decorating them as well, this time with a little personalisation.

 These turned out quite nicely, if I do say so myself!

-A simple and inexpensive way to create a personal chocolate Easter egg.
+A simple and inexpensive way to create a personalised chocolate Easter egg.